-Join a paid research study to try hormone-free, non-invasive birth control from Flo, the #1 women’s health app.
+Join a paid research study to try hormone-free, non-invasive, investigational birth control from Flo, the #1 women’s health app.

 According to the FDA, digital contraception can be as effective as the pill for preventing pregnancy with typical use*.

-Our study tests the effectiveness of Flo’s new digital contraceptive, which uses Apple Watch temperature data and menstrual cycle data topredict pregnancy risk.
+Our study tests the effectiveness of Flo’s new investigational digital contraceptive, which uses Apple Watch temperature data and menstrual cycle data to predict pregnancy risk.

 Prevent pregnancy without the pills, IUDs, injections, implants, or patches.
 Just wear your Apple Watch to bed, log your periods and voila!
 Flo shows you what days to use protection.